-- 1. Sign in, and collect your materials and electronics. - 2.
-KIPR staff will come around with a flash drive that will have all of the files you Charge your Wombat batteries per instructions on next couple slides. need
+- 1. Sign in. - 2.
+KIPR staff will come around with a flash drive that will have all of the files you need Charge your Wombat batteries per instructions on next couple slides.

-- 4. Open the "2020 Parts List" folder, which contains files that list all of your Botball robot kit components.
-Please go through the lists and verify that you have received everything. - 5.
-Review slides 2 to ~44 (up to the KIPR Software Suite slide). - 6.
-Build the DemoBot(s).
+- 4.Review slides 2 to ~44 (up to the KIPR Software Suite slide). - 5.
+Build the DemoBot(s) if you haven't already